longwind48/convo-miner/README.md

 #### Methodology

 We evaluate our models using two types of metrics.
-Firstly, we compare the true and predicted labels of `B-START`.
-We then also construct utterance pairs from the predicted labels using XXX and
+The first is a direct comparison of sequence labels such as `B-START`.

+The second is a comparison of utterance pairs built from the models predictions.
+Our script does so for the sequence-labeller model in the following manner:

+First, take a `B-START` utterance and pair them with the next utterance in the sequence, ignoring all `O`.
+Continue for each utterance and stop the pairing at the utterance just before the next `B-Start`

 ##### Heuristic